wavemotion-dave/DS994a/README.md

 * All other files are considered '8' files which is non-inverted banking up to 2048K (2MB) for the DSi and up to 512K for the older DS hardware.
 * There is a limit of 512 ROM files per directory and 256 DSK images per directory.
 You can have as many directories as you wish.
 * Filenames are limited to 128 characters.
 Shorten your ROM filenames if you run into this.
+* If you wish to associate a .dsk file with your cart (e.g. Adventure or Tunnels of Doom, etc.) you can name the .dsk files with the same base name as the cart and replace the C/D/G/8 with 1, 2 or 3.

+For example, for Tunnels of Doom you might have:

+TunnelsOfDoom_g.bin   - The Tunnels of Doom GROM cart TunnelsOfDoom_1.dsk   - The Tunnels of Doom disk mounted as DSK1

+When you load Tunnels of Doom, it will automatically mount TunnelsOfDoom_1.dsk

+For something like Realms of Antiquity you can have:

+roa_8.bin   - The 128K cart
+roa_1.dsk   - The first disk to mount as DSK1
+roa_2.dsk   - The second disk to mount as DSK2
+roa_3.dsk   - The third disk to mount as DSK3

+(the underscores are just a personal preference of mine as I find it makes the filenames look cleaner and more clear.
+It's not required by the DS99/4a emulator)

 Configuration :
 -----------------------